-- WHEREAS, the Explore Fairbanks and FAA studies have also established that an arts center will contribute to the revitalization of downtown because arts centers serve as strong anchors that draw locals and non-locals into a concentrated area and will improve the quality of life of residents; and - WHEREAS, the local arts community believes that a Fairbanks Arts Center will honor our region's identity as culturally and artistically diverse; and - WHEREAS, due to its age, the FNSB's Centennial Center for the Arts at Pioneer Park, where FAA is housed, is out of compliance with current building and energy codes, which has created an environment where the building has surpassed its useful life and no longer meets the community's needs; and - WHEREAS, a statistical analysis by Fairbanks Neighborhood Housing has demonstrated the demand for subsidized senior rental housing and has shown that downtown Fairbanks has the highest percentage of seniors age 65 or older (25.6%), the lowest median household income (\$29,013) in the Fairbanks area, and that four out of nine senior rental housing providers currently have no availability with waitlists that are months to years long; and - WHEREAS, such a co-located facility would fulfill the City's intent to use this site for public purpose because the project would revitalize downtown's Census Tract 1, which has been designated as an Opportunity Zone, deliver economic and quality of life benefits to the community as a whole, and be a model of collaborative, sustainable development in the circumpolar north; and - WHEREAS, according to a letter from the National Community Reinvestment Coalition to the U.S. Department of Housing and Urban Development, public-private partnerships in Opportunity Zones seek "to match the interest of socially-minded private investors seeking tax relief on unrealized capital gains with the interest of local communities in need of revitalization and the local housing stakeholders and businesses seeking new sources of debt and equity financing"; and - WHEREAS, a U.S. Environmental Protection Agency (EPA) grant-funded Hazardous Materials Site Assessment was completed for the Polaris building in 2018; and - WHEREAS, the City of Fairbanks, as the current owner of the property, is committed to a reuse vision in-line with the Work Group, and will apply for EPA Brownfields Multipurpose grant funding in order to complete requisite environmental site assessments for the property; and - WHEREAS, once the Phase I and Phase II site reports are completed, the remainder of the Multipurpose grant will be used to begin the clean-up of the hazardous materials on the site in preparation for redevelopment.
+- WHEREAS, the Explore Fairbanks and FAA studies have also established that an arts center will contribute to the revitalization of downtown because arts centers serve as strong anchors that draw locals and non-locals into a concentrated area and will improve the quality of life of residents; and - WHEREAS, the local arts community believes that a Fairbanks Arts Center will honor our region's identity as culturally and artistically diverse; and - WHEREAS, due to its age, the FNSB's Centennial Center for the Arts at Pioneer Park, where FAA is housed, is out of compliance with current building and energy codes, which has created an environment where the building has surpassed its useful life and no longer meets the community's needs; and - WHEREAS, a statistical analysis by Fairbanks Neighborhood Housing has demonstrated the demand for subsidized senior rental housing and has shown that downtown Fairbanks has the highest percentage of seniors age 65 or older (25.6%), the lowest median household income (\$29,013) in the Fairbanks area, and that four out of nine senior rental housing providers currently have no availability with waitlists that are months to years long; and - WHEREAS, such a co-located facility would fulfill the City's intent to use this site for public purpose because the project would revitalize downtown's Census Tract 1, which has been designated as an Opportunity Zone, deliver economic and quality of life benefits to the community as a whole, and be a model of collaborative, sustainable development in the circumpolar north; and - WHEREAS, according to a letter from the National Community Reinvestment Coalition to the U.S. Department of Housing and Urban Development, public-private partnerships in Opportunity Zones seek "to match the interest of socially-minded private investors seeking tax relief on unrealized capital gains with the interest of local communities in need of revitalization and the local housing stakeholders and businesses seeking new sources of debt and equity financing"; and - WHEREAS, a U.S. Environmental Protection Agency (EPA) grant-funded Hazardous Materials Site Assessment was completed for the Polaris building in 2018; and - WHEREAS, the City of Fairbanks, as the current owner of the property, is committed to a reuse vision in-line with the Work Group, and will apply for state and/or federal Brownfields assessment and cleanup grant funding in order to complete requisite environmental site assessments/cleanup for the property; and - WHEREAS, once necessary environmental assessments and reuse planning is completed, the remainder of the grant will be used to begin the abatement and clean-up of the hazardous materials on the site in preparation for redevelopment.

-NOW, THEREFORE, BE IT RESOLVED, by the Fairbanks City Council that the City of Fairbanks is committed to the redevelopment of the Polaris building for public purposes and endorses efforts to move forward with a multi-use project development plan for the Polaris building site, which could include a new Fairbanks Convention & Arts Center facility as well as affordable housing for seniors and market-rate housing, with the goal of applying for the U.S. EPA Multipurpose Brownfields grant in 2019.
+NOW, THEREFORE, BE IT RESOLVED, by the Fairbanks City Council that the City of Fairbanks is committed to the redevelopment of the Polaris building, and Cityowned associated properties, for public purposes and endorses efforts to move forward with a multi-use project redevelopment plan for the Polaris building site, which could include a new Fairbanks Convention & Arts Center facility as well as affordable housing for seniors and market-rate housing and projects such as major downtown retail anchors and condominiums, with the goal of applying for state and/or federal Brownfields grant funding in 2020, and available future year cleanup grants needed to advance reuse of the property.

 Jim Matherly, Mayor

+AYES:

+Kun, Gibson, Therrien, Pruhs, Cleworth, Rogers

+NAYS:

+None

-AYES: NAYS: ABSENT:
+ABSENT:

+None

 APPROVED:

+October 14, 2019

+ATTEST:

-ATTEST: APPROVED AS TO FORM:
+APPROVED AS TO FORM:

-D. Danyielle Snider, CMC, City Clerk Paul Ewers, City Attorney
+D. Danyielle Snider, CMC, City Clerk

+Paul Fwers, City Attorney